Part 2 of Our Series on GLP-1 Nutrition and Dietary Counseling

 What Is the Best Degree To Earn for a Nutritionist Planning To Specialize In GLP-1 Counseling?

-Any kind of college degree in nutrition or dietetics is a good way to get started in GLP-1 nutritional counseling today.
+Any college degree in nutrition or dietetics is a good way to get started in GLP-1 nutritional counseling today.
 A four-year bachelor’s program offers the broadest preparation for this new field, and it’s a key step on the way to a full master’s degree in the field.
 That’s a must if you want to become a registered dietitian, with the more advanced training needed to work in medical settings and other places where GLP-1 drugs are most commonly prescribed.

 What Is the Best Certification Available for GLP-1 Nutritional Counseling?